 What is voice-to-skull technology?

-V2K uses microwave auditory effect — demonstrated by Dr. Allan Frey in 1961 — to induce an individual to hear sound without a speaker.
-Referenced in US Army research documents since at least the 1990s.
+V2K uses microwave auditory effect — demonstrated by Dr. Allan Frey in 1961 and published in the Journal of Applied Physiology in 1962 — to induce an individual to hear sound without a speaker.
+Referenced in US Army research documents since at least the 1990s, including a 1998 FOIA-released document on bioeffects of non-lethal weapons.

 Does NASA have holographic projection capabilities?

-Sky-scale holographic projection remains an open engineering problem, but large-scale drone-swarm displays, ionospheric plasma experiments, and stage-scale illusions have demonstrated elements of it.
-The 2024 Olympics opening ceremony re-energized the discussion.
+Sky-scale holographic projection remains an open engineering problem.
+Large-scale drone-swarm displays, quantum-dot volumetric display research, ionospheric plasma experiments, stage-scale Pepper's Ghost illusions, and mass AI-generated synthetic video have each demonstrated pieces of the capability.
+The 2024 Paris Olympics opening ceremony re-energized the discussion.

 Is Project Blue Beam connected to HAARP?

 Monast referenced ionospheric heating research (HAARP's category) without using the name.
-Later theorists have made the connection explicit — HAARP provides the ionospheric-modification capability required for Step 2 effects.
+Later theorists have connected the two explicitly.
+HAARP is a real facility in Gakona, Alaska, originally DoD-funded and transferred to the University of Alaska Fairbanks in 2015.

 Why does Project Blue Beam keep coming back?

 The theory re-surges around anomalous sky phenomena, mass UAP sightings, unusual drone swarms, and supranational political developments.
-Recent re-surgences include 2020 "alien jellyfish" videos, December 2024 New Jersey drone events, and the 2024 Paris Olympics ceremony.
+Recent re-surgences include 2020 "alien jellyfish" videos, the December 2024 New Jersey drone event, 2025 UK base overflights, and the 2024 Paris Olympics ceremony.

 Did Serge Monast predict anything specific?

 Monast predicted the staged "Second Coming" by 2000 — which did not occur.
 Proponents argue the plan has been delayed rather than abandoned.
-The fact that multiple predicted enabling technologies have advanced substantially since 1994 keeps the theory alive.
+The fact that multiple predicted enabling technologies — drone swarms, quantum-dot displays, V2K research, Space Force, AI-generated synthetic media — have advanced substantially since 1994 keeps the theory alive.